 Learn more about interacting with a floor plan and tables.
 See Understanding the Tables screen.

 Learn more about searching for orders on the POS.
-See Understanding the Orders list.
+See Understanding the Order management screen.